Thanatophoric DysplasiaSymptoms, Doctors, Treatments, Advances & More

 Thanatophoric dysplasia is considered an autosomal dominant disorder because one mutated copy of the FGFR3 gene in each cell is sufficient to cause the condition.
 Virtually all cases of thanatophoric dysplasia are caused by new mutations in the FGFR3 gene and occur in people with no history of the disorder in their family.
 No affected individuals are known to have had children; therefore, the disorder has not been passed to the next generation.

-Chih-ping Chen practices in Taiwan.
+Chih-ping Chen practices practicing medicine in Taiwan.
 Chen is rated as an Elite expert by MediFind in the treatment of Thanatophoric Dysplasia.
-Their top areas of expertise are Trisomy 14 Mosaicism, Trisomy 18, Hygroma Cervical, and Trisomy 13.
+They are also highly rated in 127 other conditions, according to our data.
+Their clinical expertise encompasses Trisomy 14 Mosaicism, Hygroma Cervical, Mosaicism, and Mosaic Trisomy 8.

-Arnold Munnich practices in Paris, France.
+Arnold Munnich practices practicing medicine in Paris, France.
 Mr. Munnich is rated as an Elite expert by MediFind in the treatment of Thanatophoric Dysplasia.
-His top areas of expertise are Acromicric Dysplasia, Polydactyly, Crouzon Syndrome, and Thanatophoric Dysplasia.
+He is also highly rated in 77 other conditions, according to our data.
+His clinical expertise encompasses Acromicric Dysplasia, Polydactyly, Crouzon Syndrome, and Thanatophoric Dysplasia.

 Published Date: October 01, 2012